List of Futurama characters: Amy Wong

 According to her, because of her supreme cuteness, Amy had cuteness reduction surgery on her cheek and nose when she was a teenager.

 Amy has dated a few men, and she expresses a sexually adventurous attitude.
 In Bender's Game she portrayed bisexual characteristics.
-In "Proposition Infinity", she had a robosexual relationship with Bender; She also has a thing for 'bad boys'.
+In "Proposition Infinity", she had a robosexual relationship with Bender; she also has a thing for 'bad boys'.
 She dated Fry for a time in "Put Your Head on My Shoulders", but the relationship was brief as Fry quickly got sick of her.
 However, during their relationship, he was involved in an accident, which caused her to have his head grafted onto her shoulder to save his life.
 She still carries a disfiguring scar from the incident.
 She has been dating Kif Kroker since 3001.
 Although she is not ready for total commitment, Amy is sure that one day she will be.
 In "Kif Gets Knocked Up A Notch", she became the "Smizmar" of Kif's children; that is, she inspired the feelings of love that caused Kif to be receptive to procreation.
-Although Leela is the biological mother because she grabbed Kif's ungloved hand to keep him from being sucked out of his spaceship, not knowing that, in his receptive state, this would impregnate him (some of the children even have only one eye like Leela), the Smizmar is considered to be the true mother in Kif's culture.
+Although Leela is the biological mother because she grabbed Kif's ungloved hand to keep him from being blown out of his spaceship, not knowing that, in his receptive state, this would impregnate him (some of the children even have only one eye like Leela), the Smizmar is considered to be the true mother in Kif's culture.
 Amy's love for Kif is undeniable, and she has been seen crying when Kif goes on dangerous missions, fearing for his well-being.
+In the tenth season, she inadvertently outs herself as bisexual.

 When creating Amy's character, Matt Groening and David X. Cohen decided that she would be something of a klutz.
 Groening was interested in exploring the idea of using slapstick comedy and physical humor with a female character since most of this humor was done by male characters in his previous work, The Simpsons.

-Amy's personality was initially different; her voice actress Lauren Tom has stated that she was originally supposed to be "a car mechanic, really tough lesbian sort of character".
+Amy's personality was initially different.
+Lauren Tom has stated that she was originally supposed to be "a car mechanic, really tough lesbian sort of character".
 She was changed to provide a better contrast between her and Leela.

 In the season four episode "Kif Gets Knocked Up a Notch", in which Amy's boyfriend Kif becomes pregnant, there was some disagreement among the writers as to whether Amy should be the real mother of his children.
 It was eventually decided that having Amy be the mother and reject the children would make her too unlikeable.